-- Materials and production technologies

-- Process management and control

-- Inexpensive and efficient auxiliary units (BoP components)

-- System and vehicle integration spatial and functional integration

-- Thermal and energy management

-Control and regulation of the entire drive train (battery, power electronics etc.)
+- Materials and production technologies - Process management and control - Inexpensive and efficient auxiliary units (BoP components) - System and vehicle integration spatial and functional integration - Thermal and energy management - Control and regulation of the entire drive train (battery, power electronics etc.)

-For fuel cells in general (mobile and stationary), both capital costs and efficiency has to be optimized.
-For mobile PEM FCs, real-world manufacturing costs have to be reduced to below USD 80 per kW through optimized manufacturing and reduced need for precious metal, while keeping lifetime to at least.
+For fuel cells in general (mobile and stationary), both capital costs and efficiency have to be optimized.
+For mobile PEM FCs, real-world manufacturing costs have to be reduced to below EUR 50 per kW through optimized manufacturing and reduced need for precious metals, while keeping lifetime to at least 7000 for light vehicles (cars) and 28000 hours for heave duty vehicles (including busses) (Fuel Cells and Hydrogen 2 Joint Undertaking, 2018).